gisma/uavRmp/vignettes/uavRmp_1.md

 ## Installation

 The most easiest way to obtain a fairly good runtime enviroment is to setup Linux as a dual boot system or in a VB.
-If interested in setting up a clean Xubuntu or Mint Linux and then use the  [postinstall script](http://giswerk.org/doku.php?do=export_code&id=tutorials:softgis:xubuntu:xubuntugis&codeblock=0setup) for installing most of the stuff.
 For using some of the the Solo related functions you need to install the [dronekit](https://github.com/dronekit/dronekit-python) python libs in addition.

 A full list of necessary libaries and binaries beyond ```R``` will soon be provided.